lepture/authlib/docs/flask/2/authorization-server.rst

 -------------------

-To create a better developer experience for debugging, it is suggested that you creating some documentation for errors.
+To create a better developer experience for debugging, it is suggested that you create some documentation for errors.
 Here is a list of built-in :ref:`specs/rfc6949-errors`.

 You can design a documentation page with a description of each error.
 For